pantheon-systems/documentation/source/content/guides/php/01-introduction.md

 anchorid: php
 ---

-PHP is a scripting language that aids server-side web development.
-The PHP code in your Pantheon account is executed at runtime when it is requested from the web server the same way it is on other platforms.
+PHP is a scripting language that facilitates server-side web development.
+The PHP code in your Pantheon account is executed at runtime whenever a request is received from the web server the same way it is on other platforms.

 ## Supported PHP Versions